My first cup of Gerhart Coffee Company's brew was, quite literally, a transcendental experience.

 As the earthy coffee aromas wafted up from my fresh cup, I was reminded of the sacred moments in the forest.
 Wildflowers and butterflies were everywhere, filling the sky with a brilliant array and display of myriad colors.
 Brittany and I were riding around the Amazon River in a little fishing boat, looking for big-eyed monkeys in the hollows of trees, and having a really good time.

 Our guide, Edgar, was an expert navigator.
 He grew up in the Cucama tribe, nearby.
 He was a good guy, working hard to survive in Peru’s tough economy.
-In fact, he recently started an Amazon Rainforest Survival Program for people who want to learn how to survive in the jungle and learn more about the medicinal plants of he rainforest.
-If you'd like, you can read my review of his services and expertise as a jungle guide here.
+In fact, he recently started an Amazon Rainforest Survival Program for people who want to learn how to survive in the jungle and learn more about the medicinal plants of the rainforest.
+If you'd like, you can read my review of his services and expertise as a jungle guide.

 Shaman Fernando was a master medicine man.
 He spoke to the plants and ancestors of the forest, and they told him what to do.
 He was trained as a shaman from the age of eight, by his grandfather.
 His life consisted of two worlds.
 In one, people paid him as an alchemical healing doctor.
 The other surpassed the veils of ordinary consciousness, allowing him to commune and interact with other dimensions of reality.